 - Recommendations on how to become energy efficient inside the household

-- Check thermostat operation/calibration (if needed)
+- Checking the thermostat operation/calibration (if needed)

 - Dirty filters will cause your equipment to work harder than it should.
 This results in energy waste and even possible internal damage to the unit.
 Become familiar with the type of filter your system requires.
-If you have a washable filter that is reusable, make sure it is completely dry before replacing.
+If you have a washable filter that is reusable, make sure it is completely dry before replacing it.

 - Periodically, place your thermostat on HEAT and move the temperature setting above room temperature.
 Listen for any unusual sounds.
 Contact us if you believe there may be a potential problem.

-- All of the return registers/ grilles should be kept free of obstructions such as furniture, dirt and debris.
+- All of the return registers/ grilles should be kept free of obstructions such as furniture, dirt, and debris.
 This will hinder proper air flow.

 - Improving indoor air quality starts with cleaning your humidifier reservoir regularly.
-Cleanliness of your humidifier will prevent build up of mold and mildew.
+Cleanliness of your humidifier will prevent build-up of mold and mildew.

 - Unrestricted air flow to the outdoor unit is extremely important.
-Remove trash leaves, grass and tree trimmings that are in close proximity.
+Remove trash leaves, grass, and tree trimmings that are in close proximity.
 Any debris that collect around the unit will cause your unit to work harder than intended, resulting in more energy use and higher utility bills.